gmx-io/gmx-synthetics/README.md

 - BTC/USD market with long collateral as WBTC, short collateral as a stablecoin, index token as BTC
 - SOL/USD market with long collateral as ETH, short collateral as a stablecoin, index token as SOL

-Liquidity providers can deposit either the long or short collateral token to mint liquidity tokens.
+Liquidity providers can deposit either the long or short collateral token or both to mint liquidity tokens.

 The long collateral token is used to back long positions, while the short collateral token is used to back short positions.

 Liquidity providers take on the profits and losses of traders for the market that they provide liquidity for.

-Having separate markets allows for risk isolation, liquidity providers are only exposed to the markets that they deposit into.

-The contracts potentially allow for permissionless listings.
+Having separate markets allows for risk isolation, liquidity providers are only exposed to the markets that they deposit into, this potentially allow for permissionless listings.

-# Features
+## Features

 The contracts support the following main features: